International Student Service Center

 2. Current financial documentation to cover the remaining time needed for study

-3. The Request for an Extension of Program completed by the academic advisor
+3. Extension of Program Form completed by the Academic Advisor

 What is the ISSC process?

 An ISSC advisor will review your case.
 If you have been in F-1 status and have a legitimate academic need for an extension, you will be issued a new SEVIS I-20 with instructions to sign line 11 upon receipt of the document.